carimura/temp/istio/README.md

 while true; do sleep 1; curl http://[INGRESS_ENDPOINT];done
 ```

+Edit the routing rule and make sure you rename the destination service name to
+be the same service name you used when deploying the proxies.
+Deploy the routing
-3. Deploy the routing rule to route all requests to V1:
+rule to route all requests to V1:

 ```
 kubectl apply -f all-v1.yaml